martenmario64/Pizza-Tower-Eggplant-On-Raspberry/README.md

 What is this project?

-this allows You to play the Eggplant Build on Raspberry Pi Hardware, there is a NATIVE version of this installer, but it is more instable, for the best experience use the standard install.
+this allows You to play the Eggplant Build on Raspberry Pi Hardware, there are two releases of this installer, one is the STANDARD release, pretty stable, but not fully native and takes a longer time to set up, there is a native release, but it is VERY unstable with controller mapping, and does not come with my custom optimizations.

 LINKS: